 Fermenting pickles is quite easy to do.
 To begin, you need a fermentation vessel.
 Quart jars work for a small test batch, but half gallon jars are considerably better due to their larger size.
 If you really want to go all out, get a fermentation crock.
 These things are a little pricier, but they also come with food safe weights to keep the pickles submerged in the brine, plus they just look really cool.

-When fermenting pickles it is important to keep your salt to water ratio the same as you scale the recipe up and down.
-Therefore I typically add the salt and water directly to my fermentation vessel and then mix it, instead of mixing it up separately and dividing the mixture into my vessels.
+When fermenting pickles it is important to keep the salt to water ratio of your pickling brine the same as you scale the recipe up and down.
+Therefore I typically add the salt and water directly to my fermentation vessel and then mix it, instead of mixing the salt brine separately and dividing the mixture into my vessels.

 Half Sour Pickles